Published 28 Nov 2022

 Health and Safety Risk Assessment forms are valuable tools used primarily to control risks in the workplace and to improve overall HSE management.
 These Health and Safety Risk Assessment templates can help you (1) identify health and safety hazards associated with job tasks, (2) determine the people at risk, (3) record and analyze significant data, and (4) set preventive measures to further reduce or eliminate risks.

 We have collected 6 of the best digital templates that you can use for your health and safety risk assessments to help maintain and improve health and safety in your workplace.
-These templates can be downloaded for free into the iAuditor mobile app and enable you to perform paperless inspections on your hand-held device.
+These templates can be downloaded for free into the SafetyCulture mobile health and safety software and enable you to perform paperless inspections on your hand-held device.
 Incorporate these HSE risk assessment tools with your company strategies and catch risks before things go wrong.

 Featured Health and Safety Risk Assessment Templates

-This is a comprehensive HSE Management template which can be used by authorized personnel to evaluate how organizations and businesses manage health and safety in their work space or environment.
-It is divided into 2 sections – HSE Management and HSE Performance Monitoring – and each entails evaluation of HSE management protocols.
+This is a comprehensive HSE Management template that can be used by authorized personnel to evaluate how organizations and businesses manage health and safety in their workspace or environment.
+It is divided into 2 sections - HSE Management and HSE Performance Monitoring - and each entails an evaluation of HSE management protocols.
 Complete the audit by providing an overall rating of the HSE management and list all people involved in the evaluation.
-You can use the iAuditor app on your mobile anytime even while you’re offline.
+You can use the SafetyCulture app on your mobile anytime even while you’re offline.

 Browse this collection of free health and safety audit checklists which can be used while conducting site walkthroughs, H&S staff induction, and OSHA regulatory inspection.
-Use iAuditor to eliminate paperwork, improve data gathering processes, and save all H&S reports in iAuditor’s secure cloud storage.
+Use SafetyCulture to eliminate paperwork, improve data gathering processes, and save all H&S reports in SafetyCulture’s secure cloud storage.

 Environmental hazards such as odour, noise, vibrations, emissions, and structural ground have potential to negatively impact or affect people’s health and safety.
 Specific examples are asbestos, lead, pesticides, harmful gases, and trenching.
 You can use this checklist to assess if your workplace or area contain these harmful materials.
 Capture photo evidence of risks and submit reports to your managers in real time.